o3de/o3de.org/content/blog/posts/cmake-essentials-series-part-4.md

 * [CMake Examples](https://github.com/pr0g/cmake-examples)

-There’s also a little set of CMake install helpers available here that take some of the boilerplate out of installing a new library
+There’s also a little set of CMake install helpers available here that take some of the boilerplate out of installing a new library:

 * [CMake Helpers](https://github.com/pr0g/cmake-helpers)